 Is it just protein that can interfere with levodopa absorption?

-Another issue to consider when discussing levodopa absorption is gastroparesis, or slow stomach emptying.
+Another issue to consider for people with Parkinson’s when discussing levodopa absorption is gastroparesis, or slow stomach emptying.
 With this condition, food may remain in your stomach for an abnormally long time; and any levodopa taken while your stomach is full of food will be unable to exit into your small intestine.
 Instead, the levodopa must wait until your stomach clears.
 This delay may be minimised by taking levodopa on an empty stomach.

 - Levodopa can cause nausea, especially when treatment begins.
 This nausea can be minimized by taking levodopa with food until the nausea subsides.

 - Work with your Doctor to set levodopa-containing medication times and then arrange meal times around these.

 - Consult your Doctor before starting any kind of strength-training or exercise regime.

 - Consult a Dietitian for individual advice regarding protein requirements.

 American Dietetic Association, Dietitians of Canada, American College of Sports Medicine, Nutrition and Athletic Performance, Medicine & Science in Sports & Exercise: March 2009, Volume 41, Issue 3, pg.
 709-731